Mattis: Only North Korea need fear missile defense

 Story highlights

-- Defense Secretary James Mattis making first overseas trip as Pentagon chief
+- Defense Secretary James Mattis makes first overseas trip as Pentagon chief

-- Mattis says he'll listen to South Korean leaders before deciding on US policy regarding North
+- He says he'll listen to South Korean leaders before deciding on US policy toward North

-(CNN)There's only one reason the US will deploy the THAAD missile defense system in South Korea, Defense Secretary James Mattis said Thursday as he arrived in the country on his first overseas trip as Pentagon chief.

-"THAAD is for defense of our allies' people, of our troops who are committed to their defense and were it not for the provocative behavior of North Korea we would have no need for THAAD out here," Mattis said, referring to the Terminal High Altitude Area Defense anti-missile system.
+(CNN)New US Defense Secretary James Mattis on Thursday defended the planned deployment of a missile defense system in South Korea, saying only North Korea had anything to fear from it.

-After arriving at the Osan Air Base outside Seoul he said "there is no other nation that needs to be concerned about THAAD other than North Korea."
+After arriving at the Osan Air Base outside Seoul, Mattis said Pyongyang's "provocative behavior" was the only reason the US-developed system was on the agenda.

-The planned deployment of THAAD in South Korea has drawn criticism from China, which sees it as part of a broader US strategy to extend its military alliance network from Japan all the way down to the South China Sea.
+South Korea's decision to deploy the Terminal High Altitude Area Defense anti-missile system, known as THAAD, has drawn sharp criticism from China, which sees it as part of a broader US strategy to extend its military alliance network from Japan all the way down to the South China Sea.

-"There's only one reason we even have this under discussion right now and that is North Korea's activities," he said.
+"There is no other nation that needs to be concerned about THAAD other than North Korea if they're engaged in something that's offensive," Mattis said.

+On Thursday afternoon, Mattis met with acting South Korean President Hwang Kyo-ahn in Seoul and reiterated the strength of the US-South Korean alliance.

+"I talked to President Trump and he wanted to make a very clear statement about the priority that we place on this alliance between our two nations," the US defense chief said.

+"Our new administration inherits a very strong, trusted relationship between our two countries, and it's our commitment to make it even stronger."

-Mattis' arrival in South Korea comes at a time of relative quiet from Kim Jong Un's regime in Pyongyang, which hasn't tested a ballistic missile since October 20 after firing off projectiles at a record rate earlier in 2016.
+Mattis' arrival in South Korea comes at a time of relative quiet from Kim Jong Un's regime, which hasn't tested a ballistic missile since October 20 after firing off projectiles at a record rate earlier in 2016.

 The question North Korea watchers are asking: How long will Kim keep his missile program grounded?